Privacy-Cost Trade-offs in Smart Electricity Metering Systems: System Model

 The power the RB can be charged or discharged at is constrained by $\hat{P}_{c}$ and $\hat{P}_{d}$, respectively.
 Thus, $\forall t$ we have:

-The model could be made more accurate by introducing further constraints, e.g., battery charging and discharging efficiency parameters, which we leave for future research that will focus on the practical implications of the proposed UDS techniques.
+The model could be made more accurate by introducing further constraints, e.g., battery charging and discharging efficiency parameters, which we leave for future research focusing on the practical implications of the proposed UDS techniques.

 We study and compare the two scenarios in which energy can or cannot be sold to the UP.
-The price of energy sold to the grid is set equal to the price of energy bought from it, i.e., the \emph{net metering} approach, in which the SM can measure bi-directional energy flows \cite{Payne:2000}.
+The price of energy sold to the grid is set equal to the price of energy bought from it, i.e., we adopt the \emph{net metering} approach, in which the SM can measure bi-directional energy flows \cite{Payne:2000}.
 If energy cannot be sold, then

 whereas, if energy can be sold, we have:

 Given $(U_t, B_t)=(u_t, b_t)$, $B_{\max}$ and the constraints (\ref{eq:peakPowerCharging})-(\ref{eq:ouputNonnegative}), the set of feasible energy requests at time $t$ is given by